jayhuynh/be-creamcats/README.md

 ## Known issues

+### Permission denied for `prisma/migrations` directories

 You may encounter `Permission denied` for directories in `prisma/migrations`, especially when creating new migrations yourself.
 My theory is that these directories are created inside of the container, and a user on the host container do not have write permission to them by default.
-To fix this, simply run:
+One way (not necessary the best way) to fix this, for now, is:

 ```
-$ chmod +rw prisma/migrations
+$ sudo chmod -R +rw prisma/migrations
 ```

+(If anyone knows any better, let me know).

 ## Documentation